jakepatrickw/WA-platform/README.md

 > docker-compose exec db /bin/bash

 Docker Compose's `exec` subcommand takes the name of a service (which are defined in our docker-compose.yml file in this repo) and a command to run in that container.
 In this case, we're pointing it to the `bash` program inside the `/bin` folder in the container.
 Bash is a common command line interface program.

+### Django commands

+Running commands for Django, like starting a new app, or running migrations, can be done from inside your container.

+Run a shell in the container:

+> docker-compose exec django /bin/bash

+The shell will open up in the folder where your source code has been mounted, so you can run your commands directly from this folder.

+> python manage.py createsuperuser
+> python manage.py startapp myapp
+> python manage.py makemigrations

+Etc. See the Django documentation for commands that can be run.